Montrose Environmental Group (NYSE:MEG) Price Target Increased to $47.00 by Analysts at JPMorgan Chase & Co.

-Montrose Environmental Group (NYSE:MEG – Get Free Report) had its price target upped by analysts at JPMorgan Chase & Co. from $41.00 to $47.00 in a research report issued on Friday, Benzinga reports.
-The firm presently has an “overweight” rating on the stock.
-JPMorgan Chase & Co.‘s price objective would suggest a potential upside of 13.58% from the company’s previous close.
+Montrose Environmental Group (NYSE:MEG – Free Report) had its target price hoisted by JPMorgan Chase & Co. from $41.00 to $47.00 in a research report released on Friday, Benzinga reports.
+They currently have an overweight rating on the stock.

-A number of hedge funds have recently made changes to their positions in the stock.
-JPMorgan Chase & Co. grew its stake in Montrose Environmental Group by 141.2% during the first quarter.
+A number of large investors have recently modified their holdings of MEG.
+JPMorgan Chase & Co. lifted its holdings in shares of Montrose Environmental Group by 141.2% during the first quarter.
 JPMorgan Chase & Co. now owns 47,483 shares of the company’s stock worth $2,513,000 after purchasing an additional 27,800 shares during the period.
-HighTower Advisors LLC acquired a new stake in Montrose Environmental Group during the first quarter worth approximately $311,000.
-Natixis Advisors L.P. acquired a new stake in Montrose Environmental Group during the first quarter worth approximately $793,000.
-MetLife Investment Management LLC grew its stake in Montrose Environmental Group by 53.1% during the first quarter.
+HighTower Advisors LLC acquired a new stake in shares of Montrose Environmental Group during the first quarter worth about $311,000.
+Natixis Advisors L.P. acquired a new stake in shares of Montrose Environmental Group during the first quarter worth about $793,000.
+MetLife Investment Management LLC lifted its holdings in shares of Montrose Environmental Group by 53.1% during the first quarter.
 MetLife Investment Management LLC now owns 13,829 shares of the company’s stock worth $732,000 after purchasing an additional 4,796 shares during the period.
-Finally, Rhumbline Advisers grew its stake in Montrose Environmental Group by 9.9% during the first quarter.
+Finally, Rhumbline Advisers lifted its holdings in shares of Montrose Environmental Group by 9.9% during the first quarter.
 Rhumbline Advisers now owns 27,040 shares of the company’s stock worth $1,431,000 after purchasing an additional 2,447 shares during the period.
-89.88% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors own 89.88% of the company’s stock.

 About Montrose Environmental Group